Rahul-1310/eks-cdk/README.md

 # To Run Locally

 1. **Configure environment YAML**
    Update `conf/<envname>-config.yaml` with the necessary attributes.
-   This file acts like `*.tfvars` in Terraform — it keeps the code environment-agnostic.
+Acts like `*.tfvars` in Terraform to keeps the code environment-agnostic.

 2. **Prepare Lambda Layer**
    Run the `preparedependency.sh` script to build the Lambda layer.
    Add required Python packages to `requirements-lambdalayer.txt`.

 3. **Assume AWS Role**
-   Use `aws sts assume-role` to authenticate locally.
+   Use aws profiles to authenticate locally.
-   The assumed role will be used by CDK to determine the account, region, and permissions.
+   The assumed role will need permissions to cdk deployed roles in bootstrap.
 ---
 # To Run in CI/CD
 1. **Configure environment YAML**